 The 34 symptoms of menopause is a list of common symptoms that can occur before or during menopause.
 They include hot flashes, irregular periods, mood changes, and more.

 Menopause refers to the stage of a female’s life during which their period stops.
-It typically occurs around the age of 45–55 years.
-A female has entered menopause if at least 12 months have passed since their last period.
+It typically occurs around the age of

 The years leading up to menopause are called the menopausal transition, or perimenopause.
 This stage can also come with symptoms, which may last for several years — sometimes up to 14 years.